 The Little Schemer series is a book series about the Scheme programming language, but it’s more an introduction to programming in general, with the later books getting into more advanced topics.

 They’re written as a dialog between two people, in an unusual format sort of Socratic style.
-And they have a charming sense of humor.
+And they have a charming sense of humor. *I definitely appreciate this style of humor now.
 The art is full of elephants doing various things, and sometimes there are pages left intentionally blank for things like jelly stains.

 They make no assumptions about prior programming experience, which can come off strange at first since they don’t actually explain the language in the usual way.
 I think once you get used to it, it’s an excellent approach.
 I definitely didn’t like The Little Schemer when I first encountered it, but have since grown to appreciate them, and I own almost the whole series.